-I work for CHET TV and Peace FM in Chetwynd, B.C. as a TV Producer.
+I currently work for CHET TV and Peace FM in Chetwynd, B.C. as a TV Producer.
 CHET TV is one of Canada’s seven community stations that focus strictly on local content.
 For us, that means we cater to an area that is known as “The Peace Region.”
 Due to our size, I often have to perform several duties that in bigger channels or production companies are individually assigned.
 So for example during any given production I may be the director, producer, editor and one of the camera operators.
 I also have to jump in as a host for our live shows and pre-produced content.
 Our station focuses mainly on concerts, festivals, community events and working with partners in the community to create content that is valuable to our residents.
 I am also in charge of filming commercials, advertisement boards and promotional videos that air on TV or get posted online.
 In addition, there are several duties I must perform on the radio side.
-So I typically voice advertisements, film interviews and promote them online.
+These duties range from voicing advertisements, filming interviews and promoting the station online.

 I graduated from Humber College with a specialization in broadcast and online journalism.
 During my time there I received the President’s Honour letter for consistently achieving high grades in the program.
 Before going to Humber I got my BA in Criminology at the University of Western Ontario.
 For the past three years I have acquired a great deal of experience writing for TV, radio, online, newspapers and magazines.

 Upon graduating I continued to intern for 96.9 FM Radio Humber News where I anchored news segments every half hour.
 During the segments I covered the latest news, sports, traffic and weather.
 In addition, I hosted and reported for their award winning radio show called “At Humber”.
 I also had the opportunity to anchor, produce and do live reports using Dejero technology for Humber TV News.